jianhaosoh/Fear-and-Greed-Index-Analysis/README.md

 However, I am unsure of the exact effect of the index on market prices.
 While I have observed its influence anecdotally, I lack concrete justification to back up my observations.
 Furthermore, tracking this index daily can be exhausting and there are many times where I miss out on it entirely.
 Thus this serves as the motivation of my project.

 ## Project Aim
 In this project, I aim to evaluate the Fear and Greed Index’s accuracy in signalling market reversals and to develop a trading strategy by using it as an indicator.
-The performance of the strategy will be benchmarked against the “buy and hold” strategy to evaluate its effectiveness.
+The performance of the strategy will be benchmarked against the 'buy and hold' strategy to evaluate its effectiveness.
 In order to streamline the process of staying updated, a Telegram bot will be created to fetch and alert us of the Fear and Greed Index daily.

 ## Results and Recommendations
-Overall, we can conclude that both the strategy that was explored does have an edge in the markets and the best parameters used for both strategies was able to outperform the simple 'buy and hold' strategy by 65.87% and 54.12% respectively.
+Overall, we can conclude that both the strategy that was explored does have an edge in the markets and the best parameters used for both strategies was able to outperform the simple 'buy and hold' strategy by 38.64% and 26.10% respectively.
 However, choosing strategy 1 would mean having only 5 trades for the entire backtesting period.

 Thus, the recommended strategy to follow will be **Strategy 2**.
 While the best threshold in strategy 1 offers better returns than the best threshold in strategy 2, the number of trades is very low and average trade duration is very high.
 This is not ideal for the live markets considering the psychological aspects.

 For strategy 2, there is two recommended set of parameters to use depending on one's risk profile.
-The parameters with an higher risk tolerance outperforms the simple 'buy and hold' strategy by 54.12% while the parameters with an lower risk tolerance outperforms the simple 'buy and hold' strategy by 41.03%.
-However, choosing the higher risk tolerance strategy would mean having to endure double the maximum potential drawdown (-54.0% vs -26.0%) for a potential 10% better outperformance returns offered.
+The parameters with an higher risk tolerance outperforms the simple 'buy and hold' strategy by 26.10% while the parameters with an lower risk tolerance outperforms the simple 'buy and hold' strategy by 15.39%.
+However, choosing the higher risk tolerance strategy would mean having to endure double the maximum potential drawdown (-54.0% vs -26.0%) for a potential 10.71% better outperformance returns offered.

-Thus, the recommended strategy to follow will be the **lower risk tolerance strategy**.
+Thus, the recommended strategy to follow will be the **Strategy 2's lower risk tolerance approach**.

 Overall, the recommended strategy 2 along with the lower risk tolerance approach has an **total return of 534.74%** over a 13 year period, having an **annualised 14.57% return** and a **max drawdown of -26.0%**.